Rebornify/study-buddy/README.md

 ## Features

-- Secure user authentication and registration system
+- Secure Google OAuth authentication
 - Upload your study materials (PDF, TXT) for AI-assisted learning
 - Organize your learning with personalized study sessions
 - Chat with an AI tutor that references your materials